Start9Labs/documentation/site/source/user-manual/initial-setup.rst

 #.
 Confirm the Embassy emitted two sounds when powering on: a bep and a chime
 #.
 Confirm your phone/computer is **not** connected to a "Guest" network
 #.
 Confirm your phone/computer is not using a VPN
 #.
-Refresh the embassy.local browser page
+Visit or Refresh the embassy.local page in a web browser
 #.
-Very rarely, a router may not support mDNS.
+Very rarely, your firewall settings may block mDNS.
 In this case:

     - From your browser, navigate to your router configuration settings.
 This is usually an IP address such as 192.168.1.1.
 A simple web search will usually reveal how to access the router configuration settings for a particular brand.
     - Once in the router config settings, find the section that lists the devices on your network.
 You should see an item labeled "embassy".
 Take note of the associated IP address and enter it into your browser's URL field to enter the setup.